regi-a11/Demo-repo/Readme.md

 # This is the main heading
-This is the text that goes behind the main heading
+This is the text that goes behind the main heading.